-There are many hiking trails which are quite popular especially to Kandersteg, Adelboden or the Wildstrubel.
+There are many hiking trails that are quite popular, especially to Kandersteg, Adelboden, or the Wildstrubel.
 If you do not suffer from vertigo you can also opt for a two-hour hike to Albine as it is quite a challenging and adventurous trek or an easy two-hour hiking trail from Gemmi Pass that leads to one of the stunning lakes – Daubensee.

 Hike to Dala Gorge & Thermal Spring Footbridge